GSA/search.digitalgov.gov/_posts/2015-08-24-site-overview.md

 ---

 ***Did you know?*** The [Monthly Report](/manual/monthly-reports.html) gives a bird's-eye view of the number of [queries](/manual/queries.html) and [clicks](/manual/clicks.html) each month.

+***Did you know?***  Click the pushpin icon in the top navigation bar to change the default site that appears when you first log in to the [Admin Center](https://search.usa.gov/sites/).